VertiBird: Distribution and licensing

 Distribution was not limited to the United States.
-Mattel produced international versions of the VertiBird playset for various markets including Canada, Brazil, the UK, Germany, and Italy.
+Mattel produced international versions of the VertiBird playset for various markets including Canada, Brazil, the UK, Germany, Italy, Japan, and Mexico.
 Just when it seems the final international VertiBird version has been found, another is reported.
+Most recently, a rarely seen 1973 Japanese version of the U.S. "Air Police" set (whose existence most collectors had been previously unaware of) surfaced on eBay in early 2024.
 To date, it is unknown just how many markets and languages Mattel distributed the VertiBird into.
-The most recent "new" variant to the surface is a Mexican version of the "Polar Adventure" set, offered on eBay in mid-November 2008.

 Mattel also licensed the VertiBird for production by other companies.
-At least two are known (see the list below).
+At least three are known (see the list below).

 In the media

 Several Mattel VertiBird commercials were made in the 1970s and early 1980s.
 One of the advertising agencies used for production was Ogilvy & Mather.

-In a Christmas-themed episode of That '70s Show, Eric Forman can be seen playing with the VertiBird in a basement scene.
+Original 16mm film reels of the vintage 1973 VertiBird Air Police spot (which also can be viewed on YouTube) were offered for sale on eBay on a few occasions in the past.

+Episode 12 in season 8 of the original TV series Hawaii Five-0 ("Honor is an Unmarked Grave", first aired on November 28, 1975) included a scene of a young boy flying a VertiBird Air Police helicopter.

+Although there are occasional claims that Eric Forman can be seen playing a vintage VertiBird in a Christmas-themed episode of That '70s Show ("Winter", S7 E11), the helicopter featured in said episode was in fact one of the modern-day "Chopper Patrol" knock-offs (see dedicated listing below); thus marking an anachronism.
+Also depicted in a couple of scenes is a box for the toy with large red "Verti-Bird [sic!]
+Chopper" stickers that look nothing like the 1970's Mattel VertiBird branding laid over the original "Chopper Patrol" logos.

-Tiltwing aircraft called "Vertibirds" (although different in appearance, it resembles a cross between a Dragonfly and a V-22 Osprey), appear in the games Fallout 2, Fallout 3, Fallout: New Vegas, and Fallout 4.
+Tiltwing aircraft called "Vertibirds" (although different in appearance, it resembles a cross between a Dragonfly and a V-22 Osprey), appear in the games Fallout 2, Fallout 3, Fallout: New Vegas, Fallout 4 and Fallout 76.

 Similar VertiBird toys and games

 In addition to the VertiBird itself, there are several other pre-VertiBird and post-VertiBird units covering various eras, global regions and business lines.
 Some units like the Dan Dare (see list below) were home-usage toy sets.
 Others such as the WhirlyBird were skill games meant for arcade distribution or another location-based business usage.
-All units share VertiBird's basic premise of fun by allowing the user actively control the helicopter, while still providing a safe and easily controllable experience.
+All units share VertiBird's basic premise of fun by allowing the user to actively control the helicopter, while still providing a safe and easily controllable experience.